nhsengland/ESA_ED_Crowding/README.md

 ### Policy environment

 There may be additional considerations the user wishes to take with regard to recent policies aimed at reducing crowding in the ED.
 We do not handle any of these within our initial implementation (as some of these came after this project concluded).
 For example, one may wish to exclude ED attendances where the patient was booked in for a certain time (thus may not actually be present within the ED).

+## License

+Unless stated otherwise, the codebase is released under [the MIT License](https://github.com/nhsengland/ESA_ED_Crowding/blob/main/LICENSE).
+This covers both the codebase and any sample code in the documentation.

+_See [LICENSE](https://github.com/nhsengland/ESA_ED_Crowding/blob/main/LICENSE) for more information._

+The documentation is [© Crown copyright](http://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/crown-copyright/) and available under the terms of the [Open Government 3.0](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) license.